ObjectModules/deploy/[Mapping]-Employment.md

 In this section we will explain about the employment in our concept.
 Please note that we are going deeper and deeper.

 _Here we do our best to explain as you might get confused.
-However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Employment]]._
+However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Concept]]._
 ##Standardization
 Let put again the diagram we have got on [[previous section|[Mapping]-Concept]]
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure6.png)